Wesely/tomato-sandwich/README.md

 ## Misc

 - Use delegate for viewModel `private val reservationViewModel: ReservationViewModel by viewModels()`
   - It's said that this delegate would bind your viewModel properly with the Activity's lifecycle.
-- There's no way to cancel the appointment but close the app :rofl
+- There's no way to cancel the appointment, oh wait, they can close the app :rofl
+- Looked into `attr` and picked some colors as Theme.
+But not gonna check if it's working properly this time, haha.